 NCB in the Community

 As a company that has been part of the Washington, D.C.
-Capitol Hill community for 129 years, The National Capital Bank of Washington (NCB), has supported the mission and vision of its neighborhood organizations and businesses by providing banking services, as well as a philanthropic commitment to donate resources, time and talent to the community.
+Capitol Hill community for over 129 years, The National Capital Bank of Washington (NCB), has supported the mission and vision of its neighborhood organizations and businesses by providing banking services, as well as a philanthropic commitment to donate resources, time and talent to the community.
 Key to this effort was the decision to establish a charitable foundation.

 National Capital Bank of Washington Foundation